OLF-Bioinformatics/phage_typing/README.md

 * Biom

 ## Usage

 It is recommended to use the "phage_diversity_HT.sh" script instead of "phage_diversity.sh", where the "HT" stands for "High Throughput".
 The "HT" version do all the read pre-processing and assembling in a single fonction, and the temporary files are deleted when no longer needed, which allow to process a high number of samples with limited hard drive space.
 The trade off is that version has less QC included.
 The "HT" version is also the most up-to-date one.

 In its current implementation, it is better to run the script by executing sections at the time, i.e. copy pasting from script to terminal.
+Before running script, you must fill/update the "Uder Defined" section at the beging.